afridali123/Smart-Assistant-for-industrial-operations-using-ML/README.md

 To prove the concept, I'm going to show voice controlled operations of industrial LED's, same concept concept will be works for voice control of movements,sensors and any other.
+The entire ML algorithm will run on powerful embedded edge device called Rasberry pi 4; Its challenging to inference ML algorithms on edge devices that makes entire solution at very low cost to everyone.

 ### Hardware and Software Components

+Hardware Used :
+1.Rasberry pi 4